-Option 2: You could have third-row passengers step on the bench seat with their grimy, germy shoes and then fold their legs up like an Olympic hurdler and catapult over the bench seat into the third row.
-Warning: This only works with kids small enough to squeeze between the top of the bench seat and the roofliner.
+Option 2: You could have the third-row passengers step on the bench seat with their dusty, grimy shoes, then fold their legs up like an Olympic hurdler and catapult themselves over the bench seat into the third row.
+Warning: This only works for kids small enough to squeeze between the top of the bench seat and the roof of the car.

-Option 3: If you only have one third-row passenger, you can keep half of the third row folded flat and then have your child climb in and out of the car through the cargo area and hope nobody calls the authorities to report that you're locking your kids in the "trunk."
+Option 3: If you only have one third-row passenger, you can keep half of the third row folded flat and have your child climb in and out of the SUV through the cargo door and hope nobody calls child services to report that you're locking your kids in the "trunk" of your vehicle.

-Sure, you might think you're losing a precious extra seat by going with the captain's chairs, but that seat is small.
-My third daughter, who gets sandwiched in the middle position of my test cars' bench seats regularly, says this position in most cases is too narrow to actually fit a person of any width.
-Apparently riding for an extended period of time with a butt cheek on each outboard seat belt buckle just isn't comfortable.
+You might think you're losing a precious extra seat by going with the captain's chairs.
+However, as my youngest daughter (who gets sandwiched in the middle of the bench in my test models) tells me, this position in most cases is too narrow to fit a human of any significant width on the row anyway.
+Apparently, riding for an extended period of time with one butt cheek on one seat belt buckle and the other butt cheek on the other buckle just isn't comfortable.

-Do you and you family have a three-row SUV with either a bench seat or captain's chairs?
-If so, what are the pros and cons for your family of the option you chose?
-Tell us in the comment section below.
+Do you and your family have a three-row SUV with either a second-row bench seat or captain's chairs?
+If so, what are the pros and cons of each option for your family?